dullroar/ten-steps-to-linux-survival/Step00.md

 **A:** Depends on who you're asking and in what context!

+Hence, for the rest of this text I will tend to talk somewhat interchangeably about "Linux" and "UNIX" and the like.
+When it matters, I will mention which OS I am discussing by name, but often I will use "UNIX" (in quotes) to mean anything in the "family tree" of the original Bell Labs offspring, or that "acts like," well, UNIX.

 To further muddy the waters, there have been multiple attempts to "standardize" whatever it is this thing is called: